 Since its 2004 introduction, the TL's windshield has been made of 4.7 mm thick acoustic glass, which consists of two layers of safety glass, separated by a thin acoustic resin center.
 Representing the first time that acoustic glass with a shade band had been applied to a luxury vehicle in North America, the windshield reduces road noise on smooth asphalt significantly in higher frequency ranges.
 To reduce noise intrusion through the side glass, the front and rear movable door glass is 5 mm thick.

 Patented by 3M, Thinsulate™ insulation was developed for thermal applications but it is also ideal for noise reduction.
-It is crushable and can be used in tight-clearance areas.
-In the TL it is used behind the door liners, rear seat side garnishes, center console, rear seatback and front and rear pillar garnishes.
-It is also used under the instrument panel and parcel shelf and inside the front and rear fenders.
+Thinsulate™ is crushable and can be used in tight-clearance areas.
+In the TL it is used behind the door liners, rear seat side garnishes, center console, rear seatback, and front and rear pillar garnishes.
+It is also used under the instrument panel, under the parcel shelf, and inside the front and rear fenders.

 NVH reduction items